r0ckwav3/cs263/research_notes.typ

 #source([`load_unowned` documentation])[
     https://github.com/swiftlang/swift/blob/be5d4b37476799aa8aeba6f749c35af2c2539b96/docs/SIL/Instructions.md#load_unowned
+]
+#quote("")[
     `%1 = load_unowned [take] %0 : $*@sil_unowned T`

-    Increments the strong reference count of the object stored at %0.
+    Increments the strong reference count of the object stored at `%0`.

-    Decrements the unowned reference count of the object stored at %0 if [take] is specified.
+    Decrements the unowned reference count of the object stored at `%0` if [take] is specified.
 Additionally, the storage is invalidated.

-    Requires that the strong reference count of the heap object stored at %0 is positive.
+    Requires that the strong reference count of the heap object stored at `%0` is positive.
 Otherwise, traps.
 ]
 Looking into the LLVM implementation of `load_unowned`, `unowned_release`, and `strong_release` seem like they would be enlightening.